Spectroscopy of phase transitions for multiagent systems: Conclusions

 \section{Conclusions}

 The study of how a large network of identical agents respond to exogenous perturbations is of the uttermost importance in different areas of science.
 One might be interested not only in the smooth response of the system, where its properties change ever so slightly, but also in the critical, nonsmooth, regime, where small perturbations can lead to large and possibly undesired changes.
-Multiagent systems modeled as weakly interacting It\^{o} diffusions represent a rich class of models exhibiting such critical behaviour in their thermodynamic limit, and for which rigorous analysis and careful numerial investigations can be carried out.
+Multiagent systems modeled as weakly interacting It\^{o} diffusions represent a rich class of models exhibiting such critical behaviour, and for which rigorous analysis and careful numerical investigations can be carried out.
 Usually these phenomena are accompanied by a large spatial (among sub-systems) and temporal restructuring of the system where correlations get highly magnified.
-Linear response theory provides powerful and universal tools for detecting and anticipating phase transitions due to the presence of sufficiently strong coupling between the agents.
-Using methods borrowed from spectroscopy, we have been able to predict the appearance of poles in the susceptibility as well as to obtain a correct estimate of critical thermodynamic properties, such as the residue of the poles, based on the knowledge of the response for the finite particle system in two paradigmatic models describing equilibrium and nonequilibrium phase transitions.
-This is an encouraging starting point for improving our ability to understand and predict transitions in more complex multiagent systems. \\
+The critical behaviour due to the emergence of a phase transition is a genuine thermodynamic phenomenon arising from the complex interactions among the infinite number of agents.
+Nevertheless, we have shown in this paper that linear response theory provides a powerful framework for detecting and anticipating phase transitions by investigating the response of a finite particle system to external perturbations.
+We have been able to predict the appearance of poles in the susceptibility, which describes the frequency-dependent response of the system, as well as to obtain a correct estimate of critical thermodynamic properties, such as the residue of the poles, based on the knowledge of the response for the finite particle system in two paradigmatic models describing equilibrium and nonequilibrium phase transitions.
+This is an encouraging starting point for improving our ability to understand and predict transitions in more complex multiagent systems.